Saranyaaav/PROMPT-ENGINEERING/README.md

 (LLMs, Code, Text)   (Midjourney, Stable)  (Style Transfer, Art)   (Data Compression)
 ```

-Transformers (Attention Mechanism):
+#### ⚡ Transformers (Attention Mechanism)
-Introduced in 2017, the Transformer architecture powers Large Language Models (LLMs).
+Introduced in 2017, the Transformer architecture powers modern Large Language Models (LLMs).

-•	Self-Attention: Unlike older recurrent models (RNNs or LSTMs) that processed text sequentially, Transformers evaluate the relationship between all words in a sequence simultaneously.
+* **Self-Attention:** Unlike older recurrent models (RNNs or LSTMs) that processed text sequentially, Transformers evaluate the relationship between all words in a sequence simultaneously.
-•	Contextual Understanding: This allows the model to track long-range dependencies—understanding what "it" refers to even if the noun was introduced paragraphs earlier.
+* **Contextual Understanding:** This allows the model to track long-range dependencies—understanding what *"it"* refers to even if the original noun was introduced paragraphs earlier.

+---

-Diffusion Models:
+#### 🎨 Diffusion Models
-Diffusion models drive modern text-to-image generators (e.g., Stable Diffusion, Midjourney).
+Diffusion models drive state-of-the-art text-to-image generators (e.g., Stable Diffusion, Midjourney).

-•	Forward Diffusion: During training, Gaussian noise is added step-by-step to an image until it becomes pure static.
+* **Forward Diffusion:** During training, Gaussian noise is added step-by-step to an image until it becomes pure static.
-•	Reverse Diffusion: The model learns to reverse this process—removing noise step-by-step to reconstruct or generate a crisp image conditioned on a text prompt.
+* **Reverse Diffusion:** The model learns to reverse this process—removing noise step-by-step to reconstruct or generate a crisp image conditioned on a text prompt.

+---

-Generative Adversarial Networks (GANs):
+#### ⚔️ Generative Adversarial Networks (GANs)
 GANs use a competitive framework involving two neural networks:

-•	Generator: Creates fake data samples.
+* **Generator:** Creates fake data samples.
-•	Discriminator: Evaluates whether the sample is real (from training data) or fake (from the generator).
+* **Discriminator:** Evaluates whether the sample is real (from training data) or fake (from the generator).

-•	As they train against each other, the generator becomes adept at producing realistic outputs.
+As they train against each other in a zero-sum game, the generator becomes adept at producing realistic outputs.

 ## III.
 Training LifecyclesBuilding a functional generative model happens in distinct stages:
 ```text